fiqAsh/Produce-up/Readme.md

 NF10
 Backup & Recovery – Daily backups and ability to restore data in case of failure.

-Features:

-M1
-Users can sign up, login, logout

-Users can compare prices across markets

-Admin can create/delete new markets

-Admin can assign managers

-M2
-Users can find produce with the lowest price

-Users can find nearest market

-Admin can update all markets

-Managers can update their assigned markets

-M3
-Users can see delivery time and charge

-Users can track delivery vehicle

-Managers can process orders of their markets

-Delivery man can update the delivery status

-M4
-Admin can see statistics of all markets

-Managers can see statistics of their market

-Users can get notifications when price drops

-Users, Admins, Managers, Delivery man will have different dashboards
+features list:
+Ashfiqur rahman
+1.Users can signup
+2.Users can login/logout
+3.Admins can create market 4.
+Admins can update market

+Mahmud meraj
+1.Managers can update markets produce price and quantity 2. managers can retreive deliveryman request 3. managers can approve/reject deliveryman request 4. users can find produce with lowest cost across all markets

+Hasna johir borno
+1.admins can retrieve requests for manager post 2.admins can approve/reject applications of manager post 3.users can get time and cost estimate of a market to market produce delivery 4. users can place order from a market to another market

+Rafiqul islam
+1.Users can see their profile 2.
+Users can update their profile 3. users can apply to the admin to be a manager of a market 4. users can apply to be a deliveryman to the manager